 As described in the Freshwater Habitat Impact Assessment (2020) and depicted in figure 9 below, a 28m buffer area has been recommended by the Freshwater Specialist, it will extend from the boundary of the riparian habitat, and should be adopted and demarcated.
-This buffer area is to regarded as a no-go area during construction and operation.
+This buffer area is to regarded as a no-go area during construction and operational phases, and should be established before any construction works take place.
 Vehicles may not be driven along the eastern boundary of the site, outside of the demarcated working area.